djefts/testing-examples/README.md

     the correct code is in the block comment at the top of the file.

 * ####CodeReviewTests.java
-  - `CodeReviewTests.java` is a volume calculator and averaaging program.
+  - `CodeReviewTests.java` is a volume calculator and averaging program.
 This example program will calculate the volume of multiple spheres based on a list of double-type diameters, then calculate the average volume of all of the spheres.
 There are many possible areas to plant defects:
     - Line 30: `(4/3)`, defect because of integer division instead of decimal division. `4/3 = 1` while